Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Datasets and Experiments

 \subsection{Medical Image Decathlon: Brain Tumor segmentation}

 484 manually annotated volumes of multimodal imaging data (FLAIR, T1 weighted, T1 weighted postcontrast and T2 weighted imaging) of brain tumor patients were taken from the Medical Segmentation Decathlon \citep{antonelli2021medical} and randomly separated as 340 train, 95 validation and 49 test volumes.
 The four imaging contrasts are illustrated in Fig.~\ref{fig:brain_contrasts}.
 We trained both an equivariant Unet and an ordinary Unet, each with three downsampling/upsampling layers, for the task of segmenting the three subcompartments of the brain tumor.
 The basic Unet had a feature depth of 30 in the convolutions of the top layer, with the equivariant network having an equivalent depth of 30 features.
-The Unet was trained both with and without rotational data augmentation (rotation through an angle $\in (0,360)$ with bspline interpolation), on both the full training set and also subsets of the training set (number of training samples was $2^n$ for $n$ between 0 and 9, inclusive).
+The Unet was trained both with and without rotational data augmentation (rotation through an angle $\in (0,360)$ with bspline interpolation), on both the full training set and also subsets of the training set (number of training samples was $2^n$ for $n$ between 1 and 9, inclusive).
 With this we aim to study the sample efficiency of the two architectures.
+The data-augmented Unet needed longer training with a patience of 100 epochs.

-We do not expect orientation cues to be helpful in segmenting brain tumors (which are largly isotropic) and therefore expect that both the ordinary and equivariant Unet will maintain performance under rotation of the input volume, and that data augmentation will be primarily useful where amounts of training data are small.
+We do not expect orientation cues to be helpful in segmenting brain tumors (which are largely isotropic) and therefore expect that both the ordinary and equivariant Unet will maintain performance under rotation of the input volume, and that data augmentation will be primarily useful where amounts of training data are small.